sjavokhir/mobile-awesome/README.md

 * [system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
 Prep for the system design interview.
 Includes Anki flashcards.

 ## Interviews
-* [what-happens-when](https://github.com/alex/what-happens-when) - An attempt to answer the age old interview question "What happens when you type google.com into your browser and press enter?".
 * [coding-interview-university](https://github.com/jwasham/coding-interview-university) - A complete computer science study plan to become a software engineer.
 * [awesome-interview-questions](https://github.com/DopplerHQ/awesome-interview-questions) - A curated awesome list of lists of interview questions.
 * [interviews](https://github.com/kdn251/interviews) - Everything you need to know to get the job.
-* [professional-programming](https://github.com/charlax/professional-programming) - A collection of learning resources for curious software engineers.
 * [reverse-interview](https://github.com/viraptor/reverse-interview) - Questions to ask the company during your interview.
 * [resume_templates](https://github.com/darhonbek/resume_templates) - Result oriented achievement templates for engineers.
 * [hiring-without-whiteboards](https://github.com/poteto/hiring-without-whiteboards) - ⭐️ Companies that don't have a broken hiring process.
-* [path-to-senior-engineer-handbook](https://github.com/jordan-cutler/path-to-senior-engineer-handbook) - All the resources you need to get to Senior Engineer and beyond.